Sonnerupgaard: Later history

 The consortium sold Sonnerupgaard to N. G. Breit in 1928.
-In 1954m it was sold to H. F. M. Hollesen, He died in 1959.
+In 1954 it was sold to H. F. M. Hollesen.
+He died in 1959.
 Sonnerypgaard was then acquired by an insurance company and converted into an educational centre in 1963.

-Today

-The estate was acqiored by Birgitte Israelsen Knudsen and Peter Kjær Knudsen in 1996.
+The estate was acquired by Birgitte Israelsen Knudsen and Peter Kjær Knudsen in 1996.
 The main building is operated as a hotel and event venue.